howtographql/howtographql/content/backend/graphql-ruby/0-introduction.md

 ---
 title: Introduction
-pageTitle: "Building a GraphQL Server with Ruby Backend Tutorial"
+pageTitle: "Building a GraphQL Server with Ruby Backend Tutorial | Intro"
 description: "Learn how to build a GraphQL server with graphql-ruby and best practices for filters, authentication, pagination and subscriptions.
 Compatible with Apollo."
 ---